Edward Francis Blewitt: Personal life

 He married Mary Ellen Stanton in 1879.
 They had four children together: Gertrude, Patrick, Arthur, and Geraldine.
 From this marriage (through their daughter Geraldine), Blewitt is the matrilineal great-grandfather of Joe Biden, the 46th president of the United States.
+Through Blewitt's son Patrick, he is the grandfather of Ghostbusters editor David Blewitt.
 His wife died in 1887, and in 1891 Blewitt was remarried to Mary Ann Blackwell.

-Blewitt died on May 26, 1926, and was interred at St. Catherine's Cemetery in Moscow, Pennsylvania.
+Blewitt died on May 26, 1926.